Astroner/c-json-parser/README.md

  - **item** - item to traverse
  - **VA_ARGS** - list of string selectors terminated with **NULL** This selectors has the following format:
-     - If the selector begins with "!+" then if will be interpreted as index
+     - If the selector begins with "!+" then it will be interpreted as index
      - Everything else will be interpreted as key

 Example: